Insurance Subrogation Explained: When Your Insurer Sues the At-Fault Driver

 Litigate through your insurer When the claim is large and all other options have failed

 In most cases, your own insurer handles the defense — which is why notifying them immediately is so critical.
-Learn more about how your auto insurance policy protects you in situations like these.
+If the claim exceeds your policy limits, you may be personally responsible for the difference.
+Understanding your auto insurance coverage options is essential before you ever need to use them.

 Compare Car Insurance Rates in Ohio